Krishn1412/deCrypt-An-e-commerce-platform/README.md

 # deCrypt-An-e-commerce-platform

 An e-commerce website with seller, user, and admin login functionalities.
-It allows users to browse and purchase products, read reviews, and make secure payments.
+It allows users to browse and purchase products, read reviews, and make secure payments using **meta mask**.
 Sellers can create accounts, request product additions, deliver items, and receive payments.
 Admins manage product approval, discounts, and payments.
-The website incorporates a content recommendation system based on the TF-IDF algorithm to provide personalized product suggestions.
+The website incorporates a content recommendation system based on the **TF-IDF algorithm** to provide personalized product suggestions.

 ## Technologies Used